0xCB-dev/docs.keeb.supply/content/basics/soldering/hotswap/index.md

 Kailh style hotswap sockets need a special footprint to work.
 The holes where the switch pins would normally go need to be bigger, and you need special pads at the side of the switch.
 Here you can see a combo footprint, which you can use to make the PCB MX hotswap or (through the two smaller padded holes) choc soldered.
 ![pcb](pcb.jpg)

+### MX

-<br />When placing the hotswap sockets into the PCB it is important that you pay close attentoion to the orientation of the socket!
+<br />When placing the hotswap sockets into the PCB it is important that you pay close attention to the orientation of the socket!
 Here you can see the right way around.
 As you can see the socket forms around the big hole in the center.
 ![socket-right](socket-right.jpg)

 <br />Your socket should not look like this!
 This is the wrong way around.
 You are covering two of the switch holes.That way you will not be able to put in your switch.